LySabrina/Shopping-Cart/backend/README.md

 Strip utilizes two types of keys: 1) Public Key 2) Secret (Private) Key

 - Secret (Private) Key is used to be able to make API request to Stripe (ex.
 Refund customers, Change payment)
 - Public Key is free to be seen as that is a key used by customers to start the checkout process

+### Checkout Session vs PaymentIntent
+Checkout Session has Stripe making a pre-built checkout page for you (no coding done in your end for this)

+PaymentIntent enforces custom Stripe implementation.
+PaymentIntent represent customer's payment lifecycle (ex. keep track of failed payment attempt and ensure customer is only charged once)

 ## Spring
 Some unrelated Spring Security concepts I encounter while working: